 You know the acronym KISS, right?
 Keep it simple, Sugar!
 Use gel food coloring to brighten up the macaron shells to whatever color you like.
 You can also “paint” the baked macarons with some thinned-out food coloring, or use a bit of edible gold leaf if you’re into a little bling.
 Take a look at my Passion fruit macarons for tips on painting your macaron shells!

-As always, I love seeing your creations and hearing from you!
-If you try making these Spiced Pear Ganache Macarons, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - and for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for these Spiced Pear Ganache Macarons, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Spiced Pear Ganache Macarons